 ONLY SUBMIT 2-5 pages only of fiction or poems: double spaced, 1" margins, 8.5x11 single sided, Times Roman font.
 Digital doc/pdf to: [email protected] USPS to: Kate Hitt, Many Names Press, PO Box 737, Blue Lake, CA 95525

 Do You Have A Favorite Unsolicited Submission Discovery Or Anecdote?

-I published Louise Grassi Whitney at her bequest at a birthday party.
-I decided to publish her autistic son Eli Whitney's unique poems, "Speaking for the Unspeakable".
-Neither use a computer, I scanned to OCR the copies of their poems.
+I published the poet Louise Grassi Whitney at her bequest at a birthday party.
+Later, I decided to publish her autistic son Eli Whitney's unique poems, "Speaking for the Unspeakable".
+Neither use a computer; I scanned to OCR to digitalize the poems.

 Who Is Your Ideal Reader?

-A lover of fine literature, lovers of books, seekers of truth.
+A lover of fine literature, lovers of books, women, seekers of truth.